Welcome to Phenix City, Alabama

 Knowledge of:

-• Proper operation and maintenance of equipment
+• Proper operation, use and maintenance of assigned equipment

-• Safety rules and procedures
+• The safety rules and procedures of the Public Works department

 Ability to:

-• Follow instructions and efficiently complete tasks
+• Follow instructions and efficiently complete assigned tasks

 Physical Demands & Working Environment